 Our objectives are to (1) make world-leading contributions to governance theories in disciplinary and interdisciplinary fields (scientific quality); (2) contribute to critical reflection on, and improvement of, governance practices (policy impact); and (3) engage in reflexive debates worldwide with colleagues, societal actors, and students (societal debates).

-2. Interconnectivity.
-Wicked problems cut across the usual boundaries between sectors, scales, public and private spheres, science and policy, and diverse normative frameworks.
-This line develops an understanding of (1) how actors operate across these boundaries and to what effect and (2) which institutional forms foster interconnectivity across these boundaries (e.g. boundary objects, collaborative networks, international norms, or mainstreaming instruments).
+Wicked problems cut across the usual boundaries between temporal, spatial and jurisdictional scales, between public and private spheres, and between science, policy and society.
+This research line develops an understanding of (1) how actors construct and operate across these boundaries and to what effect and (2) which institutions (including norms, rules and meanings) foster interconnectivity across these boundaries (e.g. boundary objects, collaborative networks, or integration instruments).

-3. Governance capabilities: This line develops an integrative approach for assessing and co-designing governance arrangements.
-We have structured various strands of scholarship into the novel framework of five governance capabilities that are crucial for coping with wicked problems: reflexivity, resilience, responsiveness, revitalisation, and rescaling.
+Based on the different research lines, we develop an integrative approach for assessing and co-designing governance arrangements.
+We have structured various strands of scholarship into the framework of five governance capabilities that are crucial for coping with wicked problems: reflexivity, resilience, responsiveness, revitalisation, and rescaling.

 Our group makes optimal use of its unique position as a public administration group in a internationally oriented life-science university by focusing on the governance of wicked problems.
 We developed the following principles to guarantee scientific quality and develop a recognisable niche: